Solidarity Canteen at Atelier 11 Paris

 |

 STEP 1 Heat the sunflower oil in a large frying pan.
 Add the diced onion, garlic and beetroot.
 Cook over a medium heat, stirring, until the beetroot is soft and is about to start caramelising.
 STEP 2 In a deep pot with water add the potatoes, carrot, and celery.
 Cook for 10-15 mins until tender, stirring occasionally.
 Season well with salt and pepper.
 STEP 3 Add the tomatoes and tomato juice, stir, then add the shredded cabbage and the red pepper and cook for 10-15 mins or until tender but not overcooked.
-STEP 4 Add the kidney beans, fried beetroot, beet greens, bay leaf and the red wine with discretion.
-Cook for another 5 minutes.
+STEP 4 Add the kidney beans, cooked beetroot, beet greens, bay leaf and the red wine with discretion.
+Continue cooking for another 5 minutes.
 Season to taste.
 Serve with a dollop of sour cream or crème fraîche, freshly squeezed lemon juice, olives, chopped dill and bread.
 Enjoy! |